Coulon-H/git-manual/README.md

 ### Linux

-On linux, most everything can be done on the terminal.
+On linux, most of the installation can be done on the terminal.
 Git Installation included.

 #### On Debian based systems